ftannenbaum/TA/README.md

 Troubleshooting:
 If output says invalid API key: run "edge-impulse-data-forwarder --clean" and then redo steps to log in

 Note: Frequency needs to be >6Hz for Edge Impulse to run properly.
-If frequency needs to be reset, type "edge-impulse-data-forwarder --clean" and redo steps to log in.
-Steps to change frequency can be found in comments at top of EI code
+If frequency is being detected but is defaulting back to the last used frequency without being overwritten, type "edge-impulse-data-forwarder --clean" and redo steps to log in.
+Steps to change frequency to desired Hz can be found in comments at top of EI code